thomas-barrios/DCS-Max/README.md

  - canopyReflections values ranging from 0,0.50,0.75,0.88 to 1.00 requiring NO DCS restart
  - chimneySmokeDensity values ranging from 0,5,8,9,10 requiring NO DCS restart

-So the script will
+So the script will:
-0) Ctore current value for **anisotropy** in options.lua
+0) Store current value for **anisotropy** in options.lua
 1) Change the DCS  value from current value to **anisotropy =1** in options.lua
 2) Start DCS and run a pre recorded mission track
 3) repeat the test X times as set in the scritp file (_.\4-Performance-Testing\4.1.2-dcs-testing-automation.ahk_)
 4) Close DCS and return **anisotropy** to its original value
-5) move on to the next tests
+5) Move on to the next tests
     - anisotropy=2
     - anisotropy=4
     - anisotropy=8